theberrigan/s3-deploy/README.md

 * After changes are merged into master branch, checkout master branch, run tests one more time, and publish this package to npm repository.

 ## Changelog

+### 1.3.0

+Adding new parameter `--noCache` that prevents caching of assets, and forces them to be grabbed straight from S3.

 ### 1.2.0